DTegano/NHL-Prediction-using-Machine-Learning/README.md

 Here we are moving away from our raw data to our aggregated data - with each game representing the team's average stats for each variable <i>prior</i> to that game being played.
 This is the same data I'll use for the rest of this analysis portion and will predict games with.

 To begin, I'll start running a few different tests to compare the home and away data.
-It's worth exploring since I want to know whether home ice has an advantage (or has a weight when it comes to predicting) - in data science terms, I want to see if there is a statistically significant difference between home and away variables.
+It's worth exploring since I want to know whether home ice has an advantage (or has a weight when it comes to predicting).
+In data science terms, I want to see if there is a statistically significant difference between home and away variables.

 <b> Goals </b>